-- 6.73 This policy sets out when affordable housing provision will be required and indicates the proportions which will be sought.
-It is the responsibility of each local authority to establish the right level of housing provision in their area and to identify a long term supply of housing.
-This includes defining the level of affordable housing that is appropriate taking account of evidence in relation to local housing need and viability.
-The requirements of this policy will replace Local Plan policy HG.8 and the current requirements in the Planning Obligations SPD. - 6.74 Affordable housing is defined as housing that meets the needs of households whose income does not allow them to rent or buy at prevailing local market prices.
-It can include social rented housing i.e. rented housing owned and managed by local authorities or Registered Social Landlords for which guideline target rents are determined through the national rent regime or intermediate housing where housing prices and rents are above social rent but below market prices or rents.
-Examples of intermediate housing include shared ownership (part rent / part sale), equity loan and intermediate rent. - 6.75 The need for affordable housing in B&NES is high with the affordability gap between local incomes and market house prices being very wide.
-The Strategic Housing Market Assessment (SHMA) estimates that typically less than 50% of households where the head of household is under 35 years old could afford to buy or rent within the district over the period 2010-2026.
+6.73 This policy sets out when affordable housing provision will be required and indicates the proportions which will be sought.
+It is the responsibility of each local authority to establish the right level of housing provision in their area and to identify a

+6.74 Affordable housing is defined as housing that meets the needs of households whose income does not allow them to rent or buy at prevailing local market prices.
+It comprises:

+- social rented housing: i.e. rented housing owned and managed by local authorities or Registered Social Landlords for which guideline target rents are determined through the national rent regime), or - affordable rented housing: let by local authorities or private registered providers of social housing to households who are eligible for social rented housing. - intermediate housing: where housing prices and rents are above social rent but below market prices or rents.
+Examples can include shared equity (shared ownership and equity loans), but not affordable rented housing.
+Examples of intermediate housing include shared ownership (part rent / part sale), equity loans and intermediate rent. - 6.75 In order to understand the local housing market and assess current and future housing requirements and need for Bath & North East Somerset the Council commissioned a SHMA which was published in 2013.
+The SHMA shows that the need for affordable housing in B&NES is high and that the affordability gap between local incomes and market house prices is very wide.
+The Strategic Housing Market Assessment (SHMA) estimates that typically less than 50% of households where the head of household is under 35 years old could afford to buy or rent within the district ever the period 2010-2026 2029.
 This affordability gap results in high levels of housing need which are not being met by vacancies in the existing stock of affordable housing or by recent new supply. - 6.76 To better understand the workings of housing markets at the sub-regional and local level the Council jointly commissioned a SHMA which appraised the housing market across the subregion of the West of England.
+The SHMA shows that an increasing proportion of the total dwelling stock is accounted for by the private rented sector.
+The SHMA estimates that around 36% of the requirement for overall housing between 2011 and 2031 is for affordable homes.
 The assessment, published in 2009, has demonstrated a high level of need for affordable housing throughout the district, taking account of current and future projected market conditions.
-The level of unmet affordable housing need is high and based on the evidence from the SHMA the Council could theoretically require 100% of all future planned residential development to be affordable housing.
+The level of unmet affordable housing need is high and based on the evidence from the SHMA the Council could theoretically require 100% of all future planned residential development to be affordable housing. - 6.77 The assessment also provides a profile of this need in terms of likely tenure split between rented and intermediate affordable housing and the likely type / size requirements.
+The SHMA suggests that in B&NES a tenure split of 93%/7% social rent to intermediate housing is appropriate.
+This is based on the evidence of housing need and does not take in to account the need to create balanced communities and therefore the Council believes a 75%/25% tenure split to be more sustainable.
+In making provision for affordable housing further guidance on the tenure split between social and affordable rent and intermediate housing that will be sought by the